kepterne/cson/README.md

 #### From source
 Add jsonparser.c cson.c cobj.c to your project.
 You can use example Makefile used to build cson-tool as an example

+# LICENSE

+(c) 2025 ekrem.karacan@gmail.com

+This code is licensed under MIT license (see LICENSE.txt for details)